j-baudot/financial-data-viz/README.md

 ![Printscreen](ressources/printscreen.gif)

 ## Purpose
-This repository is a toy project aimed at practicing data management pipelines.
+This repository is a toy project aimed at practicing data engineering pipelines.

 For now on, it contains a single application which allow users to display live stock values in a web browser.